-ED is defined as the persistent inability to get or maintain an erection that is satisfactory for sexual activity.
-Most men will experience erectile problems during their life, but if the problem lasts for 3 months or longer, it is clinically defined as ED.
+Erectile dysfunction is defined as the persistent inability to get or maintain an erection that is satisfactory for sexual activity.

-Although ED affects most men at some point in their lives, it is much more common in men with diabetes.
-In fact, in up to 12% of men with diabetes, ED is the first sign that leads to the diagnosis of diabetes.
-Fifty percent of men will experience ED within 10 years of diagnosis of diabetes.
-Older men with a longer duration of diabetes, poor blood glucose control, and who smoke, have high blood pressure, high cholesterol and heart disease, are at highest risk.
+Although erectile dysfunction affects most men at some point in their lives, it is much more common in men with diabetes.
+Erectile dysfunction affects approximately 34 to 45 per cent of adult men with diabetes.
+Older men with a longer duration of diabetes, poor blood glucose control, and who smoke, have high blood pressure, high cholesterol and heart disease and have lower than average levels of male hormones, are at highest risk.

-Diagnosing ED — the first step in getting help
+Diagnosing erectile dysfunction - the first step in getting help

 The first step is telling your doctor that you are having sexual problems.
 He or she will ask you specific questions about the quality of your erections and sexual intercourse.
 Your doctor may also do a physical exam, check your blood pressure, your heart function and order other tests for your eyes, kidneys, blood glucose control, cholesterol and testosterone levels.
-The Canadian Diabetes Association’s 2008 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend that all adult men with diabetes be regularly screened for ED with a sexual function history.
+The Canadian Diabetes Association 2013 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend that all adult men with diabetes be regularly screened for erectile dysfunction with a sexual function history.
 If your doctor doesn’t bring up the topic, you should.

-There are a number of effective treatments for ED.
+There are a number of effective treatments for erectile dysfunction.
 It is important for sexual partners to be involved in any discussion about treatment choices.